Will Lawyers Serving Families Throughout Northern California

 Under California law, if you die intestate and are married or are in a registered domestic partnership, your spouse or domestic partner will receive part of your separate property, in addition to receiving all of your community property assets.
 The other part of your separate property will be distributed to your children or grandchildren, parents, sisters, brothers, or other close relatives.
 If your spouse or domestic partner dies before you, his or her relatives may also be entitled to part or all of your estate.

-If you are not married or in a registered domestic partnership when you die, your children or grandchildren will be entitled to your property.
+If you are not married or in a registered domestic partnership when you die under probate, your children or grandchildren will be entitled to your property.
 If you have no children or grandchildren, your assets will go to your parents, brothers, sisters, or other relatives.
 Your friends, non-registered domestic partners, and charitable organizations receive nothing if you die intestate.

 If you die without a will, and you and your deceased spouse or registered domestic partner have no living relatives, your estate assets go to the State of California.